avd151/gcp-notes/README.md

 11. Perform Foundational Infrastructure Tasks in Google Cloud
 12. Setup and configure a Cloud environement in Google Cloud
 13. Automating Infrastructure on Google Cloud with Terraform

+## Other interesting courses from different learning paths